EloiBilek/ApiSpringGradlePostgre/README.md

 ...
 And add external dependencies on: Project Properties > Deployment Assembly.

 ![facets](https://github.com/EloiBilek/eloibilek.github.io/raw/master/SGP/properties_deployment.png)

+## Note 2!
+This Project have a DataSource control to the pool of connections (C3P0) in:
+/ApiSpringGradlePostgre/src/main/java/com/apispringgradlepostgre/config/PersistenceConfig.java

+## Note 3!
+Before starting project, set application.properties with the url of your database, username and password.
+If the database does not exist, set the hibernate.hbm2ddl.auto attribute to create it.

 Build in: ApiSpringGradlePostgre > Gradle > Refresh Gradle Project.
 Or select task (assemble, build...) in Gradle Tasks perspective.